juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 true
 ```

-It is also possible to check if an interval is included in another one:
+It is also possible to check if an `Interval` is included in another one:

 ```julia
 julia> i = Interval(0,1)